eviltester/ai-supported-testing-experiments/browser-automating/chrome-browser-ai-assistance/automate-7-char-val-console/readme.md

 Create code to run in the Javascript console to enter the string "Aabbccd" into the characters field.
 Then press the "Check Input" button.
 Then check that the validation_message field shows the value "Valid".
 ```

-First it anallyzed the prompt:
+First it analyzed the prompt:

 ```
 * Its selector is `input[type="text"]`